 A Danish holding company is exempt from any capital gains on the profitable sale of shares in a foreign subsidiary provided that it has held the foreign subsidiary's shares for a minimum period of 3 years prior to the disposal and the foreign subsidiary is not a controlled foreign corporation.
 An Austrian holding company is exempt from any capital gains on the profitable sale of shares in a foreign subsidiary provided that it has held at least 15% of the foreign subsidiary shares for a minimum period of 2 years prior to the disposal and the income of the foreign subsidiary is not deemed "passive income".
 However the crucial distinction in favour of Denmark is that in Austria anti- avoidance legislation suspends the capital gains tax exemption where the foreign subsidiary is located in a low tax or offshore jurisdiction such as Hong Kong or Gibraltar respectively.

 Once again this makes the Danish holding company a considerably more flexible entity than its Austrian counterpart albeit the fact that the Danish participation exemption criteria are marginally harder to meet.

-The standard rate of withholding taxes levied in Denmark on outgoing dividends is 25%.
+The standard rate of withholding tax levied in Denmark on outgoing dividends is 25%.
 This rate can be reduced by both the provisions of a double taxation treaty and by the provisions of the EC Parent-Subsidiary Directive.
-Alternatively where the dividends are remitted by an intermediate Danish Holding Company to a foreign parent corporation no withholding taxes are deducted provided that there is a double tax treaty in force between the two countries, and:
+Alternatively where the dividends are remitted by an intermediate Danish holding company to a foreign parent corporation no withholding taxes are deducted provided that there is a double tax treaty in force between the two countries, and:

 - The foreign parent corporation holds a minimum of 15% (applicable in 2007 and 2008; 10% thereafter) of the shares in the intermediate Danish holding company.
 (N.B.
 If the shareholding is less than 15% then the double tax treaty rate will apply);